Humboldt Bay: Geography

-Humboldt Bay is the only deep water bay between the San Francisco Bay and Coos Bay, Oregon.
-The Port of Humboldt Bay is the only protected deep water port for large ocean-going vessels for the large region.
-Despite being the only protected harbor along nearly 500 mi of coastline, the bay's location was undiscovered or at least unreliably charted for centuries after the first arrival of European explorers to the Pacific Coast.
+Humboldt Bay is the only deep-water bay between the San Francisco Bay and Coos Bay, Oregon.
+The Port of Humboldt Bay is the only port in the region that is dredged regularly to accommodate large ocean-going vessels.
+Despite being the only protected harbor along nearly 500 mi of coastline, the bay's location was undiscovered for centuries after the first arrival of European explorers.
 This is partially because the bay is difficult to see from the ocean.
 The harbor opens to the sea through a narrow and historically treacherous passage, which was blocked from direct view because of sandbars.
 Formation of such sandbars is now managed by a system of jetties.
 Contributing to the bay's isolation were features of the coastal mountain range, which extends from the ocean approximately 150 miles inland, and the common marine layer (fog) in addition to frequent clouds or rain.

 The bay is approximately 14 miles long but can be from 0.5 miles wide at the entrance to the widest point at 4.3 miles in the North Bay.
 The surface area of Humboldt Bay is 16,000 acres of which 6,000 acres are intertidal mudflats.
 More than 5000 acres are primarily eelgrass habitat, which has been relatively constant since 1871, although more than 80% of the bay's coastal marsh habitats have been lost or fragmented by levee, railroad and highway construction.
 At high tide the surface area is approximately 24 mi2, but it is 10.8 mi2 at low tide.
 Each tidal cycle replaces 41% of the water in Humboldt Bay, although exchange in small channels and sloughs of the bay can take up to three weeks.